 The pattern triggers on postmaster or pg_ctl process (or edb-postmaster or edb-postgres in the case of an EnterpriseDB installation) since these processes shows that PostgreSQL is running.

-The pattern then attempts to determine the port the DB server is listening on and uses this as part of the SI key If the key cannot be obtained, the pattern will create a grouped SI using the trigger process command-line arguments.
+The pattern then attempts to determine pg_data_path and the port the DB server is listening on and uses all these as part of the SI key If the key cannot be obtained, the pattern will create a grouped SI using the trigger process command-line arguments.

 Finally, the pattern creates association links with processes related to the trigger process (child processes started by the main process)

 The current Windows pattern trigger assumes that PostgreSQL is running as a service (expected in production environment)